NikBomb/buildsucceded/_posts/2023-10-08-rocket_science.markdown

 ## Simulating rocket descent

 Thanks to equations $\eqref{4}$ and $\eqref{5}$ given some data about the rocket such as mass and velocity of gas expulsion and gravity, I can now simulate the descent of the rocket, given a certain fuel rate.
-The assumptions of constant fuel rate, it not so stringent because I can assume that for small increments of time the mass change in teh rocket can be linearly approximated, and therefore the descent can be simulated using the equations derived.
+The assumption of constant fuel rate, it not so stringent because I can assume that for small increments of time the mass change in the rocket can be linearly approximated, and therefore the descent can be simulated using the equations derived.
 I have actually found a plethora of games on lunar descent that let you simulate this process, so I have decided to create my own replica of Lunar Lander in Javascript.
 The premise is that you lunar lander is falling towards the Moon and every 10 seconds you can decide to burn some fuel at certain rate.
 The objective of the game is to slow down the lander and land safely.
 You can give it a try [here](https://nikbomb.github.io/lunar-lander-1d).
 You can read more about the original version of the game [here](https://www.cs.brandeis.edu/~storer/LunarLander/LunarLander.html).
 I tried different strategies to beat the game, with some success, but next I want to describe an algorithm to get a baseline for the fuel rate to input.

 ## Computing fuel rate for the suicide burn